kkirss/vcb-riscv/README.md

 There used to be a VCB circuit library in this repository.
 I have put this piece on hold for now.

+### Blueprint images

-The `vcb_riscv` Python code is for generating images of blueprints.
+The `vcb_riscv` Python module is for generating images of blueprints.
-Used for this library.
+This uses the [vcbb](https://github.com/chrjen/vcbb) project internally.

+(Though the repository makes no use of this for now.)